sunfounder/SunFounder_SensorKit_for_RPi2/docs/source/have_no_screen.rst

     If using the Raspberry Pi Imager on Windows 10 with Controlled Folder Access enabled, you will need to explicitly allow the Raspberry Pi Imager permission to write the SD card.
-If this is not done, Raspberry Pi Imager will fail with a "failed to write" error.
+If this is not done, Raspberry Pi Imager will fail with a \"failed to write\" error.

 -  **Using Raspberry Pi OS**